 At Huncoat Primary School we believe that everyone who comes into contact with children & their families has an important role to play in safeguarding children.

-The School's Designated Safeguarding Lead is - Mrs R Dickinson - Head Teacher and our Deputy Safeguarding Leads are - Mrs MacMahon- Deputy Head Teacher and Mrs Alldritt - pastoral Support
+The School's Designated Safeguarding Lead is - Mrs R Dickinson - Head Teacher and our Deputy Safeguarding Leads are - Mrs Langley- Deputy Head Teacher/EYFS and Mrs Alldritt - Pastoral Support

 Every staff member is aware of the system within Huncoat Primary School which support safeguarding – these are explained as part of staff induction and are reinforced at regular intervals.
-This includes our Child Protection Policy, staff code of conduct, and the role of the D.S.L (Designated Safeguarding Lead).
+This includes our Child Protection Policy, Staff Code of Conduct, and the role of the D.S.L (Designated Safeguarding Lead), Whistleblowing, Record Keeping - CPOMs

 Please click on the links below, in particular “Keeping Children Safe in Education” this document refers to management of safeguarding in schools.

 Staff are aware of the signs of abuse and neglect and maintain an attitude of ‘it could happen here’ where safeguarding is concerned.

 If staff have concern about a child they will raise these with Mrs Dickinson, the Head Teacher/ D.S.L.
 We believe children and families have the right to receive the right to help at the right time to address risks and prevent issues escalating.
 Concerns should always lead to help for the child.

 Staff and volunteers must feel able to raise concerns about poor or unsafe practice and potential failures in the school’s safeguarding regime.
 Huncoat Primary School’s whistleblowing procedures are regularly reviewed and updated to ensure such concerns are raised with the management team.